andwu137/preztool/README.md

 - linux
     - [X] X11 (tested on fedora)
     - [ ] wayland
-- [ ] windows 10 and 11 (very unstable, I don't have a windows machine)
+- [ ] Windows 10 and 11 (framework for it is there, I just have not defined a few required functions; I don't have access to a windows machine)

 # Features:
 - Zooming